Coherent Tannaka duality and algebraicity of Hom-stacks: A relative boundedness result for Hom stacks

-\begin{corollary} If $\weilr_{Z'/S'}$ is quasi-compact for every scheme $S'$, morphism $S'\to S$ and nil-immersion $Z'\to Z\times_S S'$ such that $Z'\to S'$ is flat with geometrically reduced fibers, then $\weilr_{Z/S}$ is quasi-compact. \end{corollary} \begin{proof} Assume that the condition holds.
-To prove that $\weilr_{Z/S}$ is quasi-compact, we may assume that $S$ is integral.
+We now prove three reduction results.
+Throughout, we will assume the following: \begin{itemize} \item $Z$ is proper and flat over $S$, \item $X$ and $Y$ are finitely presented algebraic stacks over $S$ with affine stabilizers, and \item $g \colon X \to Y$ is a representable morphism over $S$. \end{itemize} Our first reduction result is similar to~\cite[Lem.~5.11]{MR2239345}. \begin{lemma} If $\underline{\Hom}_{S'}(Z',g_{S'})$ is quasi-compact for every scheme $S'$, morphism $S'\to S$ and nil-immersion $Z'\to Z_{S'}$ such that $Z'\to S'$ is proper and flat with geometrically reduced fibers, then $\underline{\Hom}_S(Z,g)$ is quasi-compact. \end{lemma} \begin{proof} Assume that the condition holds.
+To prove that $\underline{\Hom}_S(Z,g)$ is quasi-compact, we may assume that $S$ is integral.
 We may also assume that $Z_\red\to S$ has geometrically reduced fibers.
 Pick a sequence of square-zero nil-immersions $Z_\red=Z_0\inj Z_1\inj \dots \inj Z_n=Z$.
 After replacing $S$ with a dense open subset, we may assume that all the $Z_i\to S$ are flat.
-The corollary then follows from Proposition~\ref{P:QC-descent:nil-sqzero}. \end{proof}

-The second reduction is for a (partial) normalization: \begin{proposition} Let $W\to Z$ be a finite birational morphism between reduced algebraic stacks over $S$.
-Let $Z_0\inj Z$ and $W_0\inj W$ be the closed substacks defined by the conductor ideal of $W\to Z$.
-Assume that $W$, $Z$, $W_0$ and $Z_0$ are flat over $S$.
-Then $\weilr_{Z/S}$ is quasi-compact if $\weilr_{W/S}$ and $\weilr_{Z_0/S}$ are quasi-compact. \end{proposition} \begin{proof} The square

-is a bicartesian square and remains so after arbitrary base change over $S$ since $W_0\to S$ is flat.
-This gives a cartesian square
+Thus, it suffices to show that if $j \colon Z_0 \to Z$ is a square-zero closed immersion where $Z_0$ is flat over $S$ and $\underline{\Hom}_S(Z_0,g)$ is quasi-compact, then $\underline{\Hom}_S(Z,g)$ is quasi-compact.
+Now argue as in \cite[Lem.~5.11]{MR2239345}, but this time using the deformation theory of \cite[Thm.~1.5]{MR2206635} and the Semicontinuity Theorem of \cite[Thm.~A]{hallj_coho_bc}. \end{proof}